 Closed-Cell Spray Foam

 Closed-cell spray foam has an R-value of 6.0 to 6.5 per inch, costs around $1.75 to $3.00 per square foot, and should only be installed by a professional.
 This particular foam is best used for ceilings, walls, and roofs and is one of the best insulation options out there.
 Closed-cell foam is virtually air and waterproof and excellent for retarding vapor.

 Although more expensive than cellulose or fiberglass the amount of protection you get pays off down the road.
 The consistency of the foam once dry also provides strength to any wall it is installed in adding even more benefits.
 The main downfall to closed-cell foam is the HCF’s emitted when it is sprayed into the cavity, making it your least environmentally sound choice.

 Call Us Today

-If you have any questions about choosing the right spray foam insulation for your home, E3 Power has a team ready to answer those questions.
+If you have any questions about choosing the foam insulation for your home, E3 Power has a team ready to answer those questions.
 We provide commercial and residential audits along with a variety of other services.
 Give us a call today!